Ebeid/ebeid.github.io/_posts/2019-10-04-twelve-factor-applications.md

 ## Facor 6 - Processes
 Execute the app as one or more stateless processes
+- These processes are stateless and sharenothing
+  - Anything that needs to persist must be stored in a stateful backing service [database or shared files]

 ## Facor 7 - Port binding
 Export services via port binding